Man shot, mortally wounded at Anchorage restaurant

 ANCHORAGE, Alaska (AP) - Anchorage police say a man was fatally shot at a city restaurant.

-The man’s name has not been released and no arrest has been made.
+The man’s name has not been made public and no arrest has been made.

 Police dispatchers at around 3:15 p.m.
 Tuesday received a report of a shooting at the Black Angus Inn at 14th Avenue and Gambell Street.
 Arriving officers found a man shot in the upper body.